 We had read a lot of horror stories about sanding gelcoat.
 Depending on how thick the layers are on the ship, the work can become immeasurable.
 Nevertheless we started.
 Since we had bought a ton of sandpaper and all the other materials for sanding our antifouling anyway, we were well equipped.
 What followed was many days of dusty fun.

-For the gelcoat sanding we used sandpaper with 60 grit and our Bosch ROS56VC sanding machine.
+For the gelcoat sanding we used sandpaper with 60 grit and our Bosch random orbit sander.
 This was connected to an industrial vacuum cleaner to keep sanding dust at a minimum.
 And we were lucky!
 Although we were prepared for a lengthy process, we made better progress than expected.
 Bit by bit, Milagros was released from its old, useless coating.
 Meanwhile we heard postcasts and lots of music.

 Our deep fryer is put into operation